 The application should be submitted by e-mail (email@example.com) no later than close of business (5 pm EST) on 31 December 2020.
 The commencement date is negotiable.
 Please contact Dr Stephanie Schoeppe for any questions.

 - A letter of motivation describing your skills and research expertise,

-- Your current resume and a list of your publications and projects,
+- Your current resume, academic transcripts and a list of your publications and projects,

 - A list of three references together with contact information, and

 - If available, examples of scientific writing (e.g. published scientific articles, research reports, thesis).